Ismaël Diomandé (footballer, born 1992)

-Tiémoko Ismaël Diomandé (born 28 August 1992) is an Ivorian professional footballer who plays as a midfielder.
+Tiémoko Ismaël Diomandé (born 28 August 1992) is a former Ivorian professional footballer who played as a midfielder.

 Club career

 Diomandé was born in Abidjan, Ivory Coast, and first played youth football for ASEC Mimosas.
 He moved to the suburbs of Paris in 2008 and spent a few years in the Aubervilliers and Paris FC academies.

 In 2010, Diomandé joined the youth setup of Saint-Étienne.
 In 2011, he was in the starting lineup of the Under-19 Gambardella Cup final against Monaco, and broke into the first team the same year.
 He signed a professional contract with Les Verts in 2012.

 Diomandé was loaned out to fellow Ligue 1 team Caen in January 2016.
 In June that year, he joined them on a permanent transfer after signing a three-year deal.

 Starting from 2019, Diomandé competed abroad in Turkey, with successive stints at Çaykur Rizespor, Konyaspor and Samsunspor.
 On 23 March 2023, he agreed to a deal for an undisclosed period with Romanian club Petrolul Ploiești.